Transitioning Furniture & Decor from a Temporary Apartment to a Permanent Home

 Get Snug with Rugs

 Rugs are always a wise investment.
 For some apartments, they are an absolute necessity to add visual warmth, cut down on noise or simply cover ugly floors.
 After moving to a house, they can break up large living rooms into smaller seating areas.
 Quality rugs will last for years, so choose neutral colors in designs that work for a variety of spaces and that you will continue to love over time.
-If you can't afford a good-sized rug now, buy a smaller one in a pattern you like and layer it over a larger, less expensive rug.

 Be Restrained with Color Choices